-The first task is to blink an LED using the above three registers!
+The first task is to blink an LED using the above registers!

-In the first experiment, you can avoid making any external connections by using the on board LED, which is connected to P0.22.
+In the first experiment, you can avoid making any external connections by using the one of on board LEDs, which is connected to P1.18.

-1.3.5.
+1.3.6.
 CMSIS

-The Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series [...].
+The Cortex Microcontroller Software Interface Standard (CMSIS) is a vendorindependent hardware abstraction layer for the Cortex-M processor series [...].
 The CMSIS enables consistent device support and simple software interfaces to the processor and the peripherals, simplifying software re-use [...].
+The CMSIS components are: CMSIS-CORE, CMSIS-Driver, CMSIS-DSP, CMSIS-RTOS API, CMSIS-Pack, CMSIS-SVD, CMSIS-DAP, CMSIS-DAP/